Pranita99/IMA-Client-Testing-with-server/README.md

 4. Printing abstract test cases
 The normal pipeline skips printing for performance.

-When you need a human-friendly listing:
+**Follow the below steps When you need a human-friendly listing just for Abstract Test Case & Symbolic Path Constraints:**

 Open Scratch/print_ast.cpp
 Edit one line to point at the path you want: